 Laura Jakli.
 "Contingent Extremism: How Perceptions of Party Popularity Activate Far Right Support"

 Laura Jakli and Paul Gill.
-“A Machine Learning Approach to Detecting Polarization in Social Media Discourse” (featured on KQED/NPR Morning Edition)
+“Measuring Polarization, Moderation, and Destigmatization in Social Media Discourse"

 Laura Jakli.
 "Algorithmic Bias in Online Political Ad Targeting"